terra-money/oracle-feeder/pr.md

-On discussing what's a good task to pick, Jared has pointed out to me that the default version of the oracle is an underserved to look.
-He directed my attention to https://terra.stake.id/#/
+On discussing what's a good task to pick, Jared has pointed out to me that the default version of the oracle is an underserved place to look into.
+He directed my attention to https://terra.stake.id/#/.
+A few high level suggestions are down at the bottom in "What i can contribute section".

+## I found these few bits of information in the docs (what are the "miss" conditions, how is reward band calculated) to be driving the discovery process:

 # Feeder